AGE/DOSE calc

 Indeed, after administering the extracellular vesicle-containing nasal spray to the Alzheimer’s mouse model, the mice showed preserved cognitive function.
 To measure cognition, the mice were placed in a square enclosure with objects they had been trained to recognize.
 When an object was placed in a new region of the enclosure, typical mice with normal cognition would spend more time examining the newly-located object.

-The untreated Alzheimer’s-modeling mice with deteriorating cognition spent lower amounts of time inspecting the object moved to a new location, suggesting, as expected, cognitive decline.
+The untreated Alzheimer’s-modeling mice with deteriorating cognition spent lower amounts of time inspecting the object that was moved to a new location, suggesting, as expected, cognitive decline.
 Mice modeling Alzheimer’s given the nasal spray, however, showed preserved cognition.
 These results provide preclinical evidence that the nasal spray therapy from Shetty and colleagues works against Alzheimer’s-related cognitive decline.

 (Yiannopoulou et al., 2024 | Journal of Extracellular Vesicles) The nasal spray restored cognitive function.
-Mice modeling Alzheimer’s disease treated with the nasal spray (AD-EVs) showed restored exploratory capacity of objects placed in a new area (Discrimination Index), similar to untreated, healthy mice (Naive).
+Mice modeling Alzheimer’s disease treated with the nasal spray (AD-EVs) showed restored exploratory capacity of objects placed in a new area of their enclosure (Discrimination Index), similar to untreated, healthy mice (Naive).
 Untreated Alzheimer’s-modeling mice (AD-Veh) scored significantly lower.

 To uncover how the nasal spray preserves cognition in the Alzheimer’s mouse model, Shetty and colleagues turned to a key contributor of neurodegeneration—neuroinflammation—which comes in part from microglia.
 Interestingly, they found that the nasal spray reduced the prevalence of inflammatory protein complexes called inflammasomes emanating from microglia in the brain.